 - Old Architecture – Gothic and Roman architecture prevails in France.
-This is mostly noticed on the churches cathedrals across the country, as well the ruins left behind the old nations that lived there.
+This is mostly noticed on the churches cathedrals across the country, as well the ruins left behind the old nations that lived there and the French Revolution.

 - Location – Located on the north of Europe, France shares its border with eight countries and is a short ferry ride away from the UK.
 There are also many airline tour operators that ensure France is easily accessible by foreigners.

 - Visit Paris – Known as the City of Lights, Paris is one of the top reasons you should visit France.
 Not only is it home to many famous landmarks to visit and explore, but it also offers a one-of-a-kind experience when the night falls.
 So, go and see the magnificent lights lighted up every 5 minutes every hour until the morning comes.

 - Eiffel Tower – This authentic and incredible architectural wonder is one of the must-see places in France, if not in the world.
 If you climb the Eiffel Tower, you will get some of the best views of the Champs Elysees and the magnificent Paris lying beneath this giant.